 - A. The PHA will inform all applicants about available preferences and will give applicants an opportunity to show that they qualify for available preferences.
-The PHA will select families based on the following preferences within each bedroom size category: - a.
-Preference No. 1 Preference will be given to veterans, honorably discharged, who reside in Wilson County and meet the definition of working in this document. - a.b.
-Preference No. 24 Preference will be given to applicant families whose head or co-head meets the definition of working in this document and who reside within the boundaries of Wilson County at the time the application is submitted.
-Applicants whose head and co-head or sole member is age 62 or older, or is a person with disabilities as defined in 24 CFR 960.206(b)(2).
-To be eligible for this preference, the applicant must agree, in writing, that if the applicant quits the job within 6 months of initial occupancyand cannot pay the rent as originally calculated, they lose their preference and must vacate the apartment. - b.c.
-Preference No. 32 Preference will be given to families who reside within the boundaries of Wilson County at the time the application is submitted. - e.d.
-Preference No 4 Preference will be given to applicable families whose head or co-head meets the definition of working in this document.
-Applicants whose head and co-head or sole member is 62 or older, or is a person with disabilities as defined in 4 CFR 960.206(b)(2).
+The PHA will select families based on the following preferences within each bedroom size category.
+Applicants will receive points based on each preference for where they qualify as indicated below. the applicant with the highest point rating will receive an offer above applicants with lower point ratings: - a.
+Preference No. 1 Preference will be given to families who reside within the boundaries of Wilson County at the time the application is submitted.
+(Three Points) - b.
+Preference No. 2 Preference will be given to applicant families who's head or co-head meets the definition of working in this document at the time the application is submitted.
+Applicants whose head and co-head or sole member is age 62 or older or is a person with disabilities as defined in 24 CFR 960.206(b)(2).
+To be eligible for this preference, the applicant must agree, in writing, that if the applicant quits the job within 6 months of initial occupancy and cannot pay the rent as originally calculated, they lose their preference and must vacate the apartment.
+(One Point) - c.
+Preference No. 3 Preference will be given to veterans who are, honorably discharged, who reside in Wilson County and meet the definition of working in this document.
+(One Point)